Jarred Bassett

 Jarred Bassett (born 23 November 1991) is an Australian professional rugby league footballer who last played as a and er for the London Broncos in the Super League.
+He had previously played for the London Skolars in League 1.

-He previously played for the London Skolars in League 1.
 As of his retirement in 2024, he is the only player in the British game to have played subsequently in tier 4, 3, 2, and 1 of the British rugby league system in four successive seasons.

 Background

 Bassett was born in Gold Coast, Queensland, Australia.

 Playing career

 Wests Warriors

 Bassett began playing grassroots rugby league in 2015 Wests Warriors in the Southern Conference after moving to the UK.
 He was noted as a grassroots player to watch out for in 2020.
 Bassett was the South Conference League player of the year in 2021.

 London Skolars

 He joined the London Skolars first team squad at the start of the 2022 season.
 Bassett had a standout season at the London Skolars, achieving top try scorer, scoring 19 tries and winning the players' player award for the 2022 season.
 He was in the team of the month twice and was also named in the RFL League 1 Team of the Year in 2022.